 - Nice kick tower backup or replacement for electronic drum set.
 Also it's a great bass drum trigger adding on multipad like PD705 Percussion Pad.

-- It is used to transmit the vibration of the drum surface to the piezoelectric sheet, so that the piezoelectric sheet can be normally stressed.
+- 4. Good elasticity, quick rebound, used to conduct the vibration of the drum surface to the piezoelectric sheet, so that the piezoelectric sheet is normally stressed.

 How to Choose the Best Electronic Drum Triggers